MitchellPhilmore/Pit-Capstone/README.md

-# Any ideas for products or other functionalities go here
+# Any ideas for products go here

 - "company managed" so only we can sell the products
 - basically e-bay: buying and selling (authenticated) user's products